Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       - commercial content offered on the CLP must comply with the principles for the CLP, provide the parties with neutral ground and must not prevent them from switching to other providers or other applications (no vendor lock-in).
    3. Ensuring sharing

-      The CLP does offer a protected space, but participants of the CLP shall be fundamentally prepared
+      The CLP does offer a protected space, but participants of the CLP shall be fundamentally prepared to
-      - to share their content and services with others;
+      - share, within a reasonable scope, their content and services with others;
-      - to operate within a reasonable scope;
+      - share, within a reasonable scope, their technical knowledge;
-      - to act in line with the relevant competition regulations.
+      - act, in any event, in line with the relevant competition regulations.
    4. Ensuring trust

       All participants of the CLP shall have to ensure